Pulsar-Dev/documentation/pages/pulsar-store/custom-packages.md

         end
     end

-    return { -- Return package details to the main handler to say that the package exists name = "Example package", -- Name of the package that will show ingame id = "example", -- ID of the package that is used internally }
+    function Lyth_Pulsar.Packages.HandleReturnexample(ply, armor, perma)
+        print("Package Returned!")
+    end

+    local function prePurchaseHandler(ply, package, packageargs, perma)

+    end

+    return {
+        name = "Example", -- Package Name
+        id = "example", -- Package ID, Should ALLWAYS be lowercase name with spaces replaced with dashes `-` prePurchaseHandler = prePurchaseHandler, -- Custom function to check your own things before a player can purchase a package packageArgsTitle = "Package ID",  -- What the title of the package arguments box is in the configurator packageArgsExample = "52", -- The example for the package argumnents box canReturn = true,   -- If a player can return this package canPerma = true -- Is this package allowed to be permanant?
+Allways NO for things like console commands or things that handle it themselves. e.g. Billys Whitelist
+    }

 ```